rizqialfani/JSF-student-survey/README.md

-# Mid-Term Assignment - Student Survey
+# Student Survey Form
-Simple student survey form in JSF and CSS using user input validation.
+Mid-term assignment to make simple student survey form in JSF and CSS using user input validation.

 ## Homepage
 See more assignment from this [link](https://mr.al-21296.s3.amazonaws.com/index.html).